LaunchCodeEducation/linux/content/file-permissions/walkthrough/chmod/index.md

 chmod 711 chmod-example
 ```

-The above `711` chmod options provide the current student user with `read, write, and execute` permissions while leaving the student group and all others with only execute permissions.
+The above `711` chmod options provide the student user with `read, write, and execute` permissions while leaving the student group and all others with only execute permissions.

 ### Execute the file